vipulnaik/working-drafts/lesswrong/preventing-reversing-and-addressing-data-leakage-some-thoughts.md

 * If you used a web browser, make sure to clear all your activity from the browsing history of the browser.

+* As a further best practice, it may be a good idea to change your password on the account you logged in with on the shared machine.
+Whether to go that far is up to you, and depends on your estimate of the threat level.

 ### Pay attention to warnings and color coding

 Many services warn you when they suspect you're sending something